View Annotations in sequence views

 Clicking an annotation in the list will select this region on the sequence.
 In this way, you can quickly find a specific annotation on a long sequence.

-Note: A waved end on an annotation (figure 15.17) means that the annotation is torn, i.e., it extends beyond the sequence displayed.
+Note!
+A waved end on an annotation (figure 15.17) means that the annotation is torn, i.e., it extends beyond the sequence displayed.
 An annotation can be torn when a new, smaller sequence has been created from a larger sequence.
 A common example of this situation is when you select a section of a stand-alone sequence and open it in a new view.
-If there are annotations present within this selected region that extend beyond the selection, then the selected sequence shown in the new view will exhibit these torn annotations.
+If there are annotations present within this selected region that extend beyond the selection, then the selected sequence shown in the new view will exhibit torn annotations.